nibbles83/LindaExplorer/README.md

 This explorer is forked from Luke's Explorer (https://github.com/iquidus/explorer)  with a bit of flavoring from https://github.com/masterhash-us/Explorer, which seems to be gone now.
-Cleaning up README.md.
-History can be found in the first upload commit.

 ### Latest Updates:

-(nibbles83)
+#### 08/08/2018
+*  Added Rewards tab, crontab script processes last 6 hours(configurable) of PoS rewards.
+Rewards are calculated as either "stake" or "masternode" based on the rewards size(it is assumed masternodes receive the larger cut.)
+*  Upgrade of datatables version to better cope with mobile devices and smaller screen sizes.
+*  Reworked the nav-bar so overlapping doesn't occur on small screen devices when lots of menu items are enabled.
+*  Moved current block count and connections to the network display pane.
+*  Added Graviex market support
+*  Added Goolge Analytics support (Modify your ID in public/javascripts/analytics.js)
+*  Added Goolge Adsense support (Modify your ID in public/javascripts/ads.js)
+*  Coinexchange market improvement to group buys & sells.
+*  Fix for issues during reindex command usage

+#### 31/05/2018
+*  Added Coinexchange market support

+#### 29/05/2018
+*  Added SSL support (Put your root, crt and key files in the root explorer folder.
+Name them correctly, ssl.key, ssl.cer & root.cer)

+#### 17/05/2018
-*  Added integration with custion Linda wallet RPC masternode commands.
+*  Added integration with custom Linda wallet RPC masternode commands.
 *  Added Linda Masternodes update/cleanup script in native node.js

 Iquidus Explorer - 1.6.1